Sunset Riders: Wanted Outlaws

-Chief Wigwam is a chief from the native American tribe, an expert in knife throwing and one of Richard Rose's henchmen, serving as the boss of the sixth stage.
+Chief Scalpem, also known as Wigwam in the Super NES version due to censorship issues, is a chief from the native American tribe, an expert in knife throwing and one of Richard Rose's henchmen, serving as the boss of the sixth stage.
 Despite his efforts to defeat the bounty hunters, he was neutralized but was soon spared by the bounty hunters due to his younger sister's plea knowing he was following Richard's orders.
-In the Sega Genesis version, Wigwam serves as the boss of the third stage.
+In the Sega Genesis version, Scalpem serves as the boss of the third stage.

 Paco Loco is a hulking outlaw who wields a gatling gun, and is one of Richard Rose's henchmen, serving as the boss in the seventh stage.
 Once he is neutralized by the bounty hunters, his last words are Hasta la Bye Bye! referencing the T-800's main catchphrase in the 1991 film Terminator 2: Judgment Day.
 In the Sega Genesis version, Paco Loco serves as the boss of the second stage.

 Sir Richard Rose is a rich and elegant outlaw, and the main villain of the series, serving as the final boss of the game.
 He is an expert gunslinger, using his revolver in one hand, and demonstrating his agility at a fast pace.
 Upon his first "death" he reveals he is using a metal plate to cover his chest and avoid injury.
-After the second phase, he is finally neutralized by the bounty hunters, symbolized by a graphic showing a single rose being destroyed (not shown in the SNES version).
+After the second phase, he is finally neutralized by the bounty hunters, symbolized by a graphic showing a single rose being destroyed (not shown in the Super NES version).
 In the Sega Genesis version, he serves as the boss in the fourth and final stage.

 Release

 In Japan, the arcade game was first published on July 9, 1991.
 Sunset Riders made its North American debut at the September 1991 Amusement & Music Operators Association (AMOA) show in Las Vegas.
-Sunset Riders was then released for arcades internationally in October 1991.
+It was then released for arcades internationally in October 1991.
 Two years later, the arcade version was reprogrammed to two home consoles.
 The home versions were only released in North America and Europe.